pysb/pysb/doc/installation.rst

 Python Knowledge
 ---------------
-For those unfamiliar with Python we strongly recommend some familiarity with the language.
-It will take you ten minutes to gain enough knowledge to "get going" and it could potentially change how you approach your programming needs.
+For those unfamiliar with Python we strongly rogramming needs.

 Quick Python Overview (10 minutes or so):
    * `OpenOpt Python for the impatient <http://openopt.org/PythonIntroduction>`_